Can-Quest ESL Academy’s Student Guide

 - Finally, we will send you our Letter of Acceptance that you will take with other required documents to the Canadian embassy.

-In order to obtain a Study Permit, please read the information in the following link.
+In order to obtain more information about how to apply for a Study Permit, please read the information in the following link.

 Language Assessment Test

 Every new applicant is required to fill out our application form and take our placement test to determine their level of English.
 The test includes speaking, listening, grammar, vocabulary, reading, common expressions and writing.
-If a return student has been away for more than 6 months, they are required to redo the test free of charge before attending classes.
-The following table is a tentative indication of your level based on the placement test.
+If a return student has been away for more than 12 months, they are required to redo the test free of charge before attending classes.

 Tuition Refund Policy for Students